 3. The Rapture is the believer’s hope and comfort (1 Th.
 4:13, 18).
 This is what we are waiting for.
-We are not looking for the antichrist and the Great Tribulation.
-If the Rapture did not occur until the end of the Great Tribulation, it could not produce hope and comfort for the Christian.
+We are looking for Christ, not the Antichrist.
+This is the believer’s “blessed hope” (Titus 2:13).

 4. The Rapture occurs before the Day of the Lord’s wrath (1 Th.
 5:1-10).

 a.
 The “Day of the Lord” is the time of Tribulation when God will judge the world for its sin and idolatry.
 In that “day,” God will be exalted and rebellious men will be humbled.
 See Isaiah 2:10-21.

 b.
 Note the change in pronouns in 1 Thessalonians 5:1-10.
 In verse 3 the pronoun “they” is used, because the Day of the Lord will come upon the unsaved world.
 But in verses 4-5 the pronoun “ye” is used, referring to believers.
 That day will not overtake us.